finance calculator

 FAQs

-Does this account for regional cost of living?
+Does this calculator adjust for regional cost of living or housing prices?

 Related calculators

-Stanley’s wealth equation is a simple rule of thumb from The Millionaire Next Door, not a precise requirement or guarantee of security.
-It ignores household size, cost of living, pensions, equity, and tax factors.
-Use it for rough benchmarking only and confirm your plan with a comprehensive financial analysis.
+The Stanley wealth equation is a simplified benchmark from The Millionaire Next Door and is not a precise requirement or a guarantee of financial security.
+This calculator does not account for household size, region, taxes, pensions, equity compensation, or business interests and is not personalized financial advice.
+Use it for rough benchmarking only and rely on a comprehensive financial plan and qualified professionals when making important financial decisions.